 On another occasion, some Companions came to Prophet Muhammad and said: “O Messenger of Allah!
 The tribe of Daws have committed disbelief and disobeyed (your commands).
 Supplicate Allah against them!”

 Contrary to the people’s expectations, the Prophet said: “O Allah!
 Guide Daws and let them come to us.”
 (Al-Bukhari)

 These are just a few glimpses at how the Prophet dealt with those who opposed him.
 His opponents were not just people who fought his message on an intellectual level, they were individuals bent on destroying him, his family, his followers and Islam itself.

-Prophet Muhammad (peace and blessings be upon him) was a mercy to all human beings.
+Prophet Muhammad was a mercy to all human beings.
 Any person may turn to Islam regardless of his original religious background.
 We, as his followers, must live and spread this message today at a time when hatefulness and ugliness towards each other has become the norm.

 Almighty Allah knows best.

 Editor’s note: This fatwa is from Ask the Scholar’s archive and was originally published at an earlier date.